rg-engineering/ioBroker.daswetter/README.md

 * (René) "request" replaced by "bent"
 * (René) "xml2js" replaced by "xml2json"
 * (René) manual from DasWetter updated in folder \docs
+* (René) see issue #39: create copy of data in hourly data path for next 1, 2, 3 or 6 hours (as an option)
+* (René) copy for current can be disabled now

 ### 2.8.2 (2020-03-20)
 * (René) some more logs to find parser errors